carpentries/carpentries.org/content/workshops/workshops-faq.md

 {{< accordion title="What happens if I need to cancel or postpone a planned workshop?" >}}

-**If you need to cancel your workshop**, please be sure to inform the Workshops and Instruction Team (WIT) by emailing workshops@carpentries.org.
+**If you need to cancel your workshop**, please be sure to inform the Workshops and Instruction Team (WIT) by emailing [{{< param workshops_email >}}](mailto:{{< param workshops_email >}}).
 The WIT member that you have been working with will ensure that the workshop is removed from The Carpentries website and complete any other administrative tasks associated with the workshop.

-**If you need to postpone your workshop**, please email workshops@carpentries.org and the WIT member that you have been working with will help you select new dates for your workshop and complete any other administrative tasks associated with the workshop.
+**If you need to postpone your workshop**, please email [{{< param workshops_email >}}](mailto:{{< param workshops_email >}}) and the WIT member that you have been working with will help you select new dates for your workshop and complete any other administrative tasks associated with the workshop.

 *Please ensure that you inform your registrants of a canceled or postponed workshop via email or through your registration platform.*
 {{< /accordion >}}

 {{< accordion title="What is the difference between a Centrally-Organised workshop and a Self-Organised workshop?" >}}

 For a Centrally-Organised workshop, The Carpentries Workshops and Instruction Team (WIT) will recruit Instructors, set up registration, and provide additional support while planning workshops.
 There is an [administrative fee](/support/pricing) for Centrally-Organised workshops.
 A Self-Organised workshop is planned independently of WIT, which means the host is connected with our [certified Instructors](/community/instructors/) and will work with them on all aspects of workshop organisation.
 Self-Organised workshops are free of charge.
-Please visit our [Host a Workshop](https://carpentries.org/workshops/host-workshop/) page to learn more about both workshop types.
+Please visit our [Host a Workshop](/workshops/host-workshop/) page to learn more about both workshop types.
 {{< /accordion >}}

 {{< accordion title="How do I get survey data/links for previous workshops?" >}}